3design/gbc/README.md

 #### `date`
 A date for the resource (e.g. publication date) in `yyyy-mm-dd` format

+#### `type`
+There are two types of posts:
+- resource | Use this type to indicate a link that goes to another page or content that is located on this website
+- external | Use this type to indicate a link that goes to an external web address

 #### `image`
 An optional filepath pointing to an image file to be displayed with the resource.
 This can be replaced with "" (empty opening and closing quotes) if no image is needed.
-Otherwise it should be a filepath starting with `/assets/images/content/resource_pages/`.
+Otherwise it should be a filepath starting with `/assets/images/content/(folder name)`.
 Ensure that you copy the image into this directory so that it will be added to the website.

 #### `resource_link`:
 An optional URL enclosed in quotation marks, linking to the resource at another location on the web.